APPLICATION open now!

 A correct understanding of the view imparts confidence and independence; it is like creating a suit of armour for oneself.
 It helps in the development of a clear-sighted, enduring devotion towards the teacher and the teachings, immune to whatever vagaries and difficulties may occur.
 Helena Blankleder and Wulstan Fletcher – Translators of Introduction to the Middle Way

-This 16 week- program can be done as a stand-alone module, or it can be followed by more online modules (starting next year) that will cover chapter 6 on the paramita of wisdom, and the remaining chapters on the 7th to the 10th paramita, culminating in chapter 11, the Ultimate Ground of Buddhahood.
+This 16 week- program will allow you to join a weekly program taught by Khenpo Tashi Tseten in a weekly format by way of live-streaming from 2 September to 20 December that will cover the highlights of chapter 6 on the paramita of wisdom, and of the remaining chapters on the 7th to the 10th paramita, culminating in chapter 11, the Ultimate Ground of Buddhahood.

-It is also a good preparation for anyone who aspires to attend the (intensive) Rigpa Shedra in January – February 2024 (either online or face to face in Nepal) with Khenpo Tashi Tseten who will continue his teachings on Introduction to the Middle Way, Chapters 6-11.
+It is also a good preparation for anyone who aspires to attend the (intensive) Rigpa Shedra in 2025 (either online or face to face in Nepal) with Khenpo Tashi Tseten who will teach on the Gyü Lama (Uttaratantra shastra by Maitreya).
+Also these teachings will become available in a weekly format in 2025.

 Why join?
 The View, as presented in the Madhyamika texts, is the essential foundation of stable spiritual progress.
 Yet in the study of Madhyamika, the preliminary steps (on relative Bodhicitta) are often passed over too quickly.
 Khenpo Tashi Tseten clearly explains the meaning of Chapters 1-5 in Chandrakirti’s text, showing how each of the paramitas relate to our life, and giving essential advice on how to put them into action.